vacu9708/Signal-processing/Fourier transform/README.md

 ![image](https://user-images.githubusercontent.com/67142421/155689010-f04e9a51-ccba-4951-81d2-6346de16f5fc.png)
 ![image](https://user-images.githubusercontent.com/67142421/155687366-75207445-8ab9-49fe-9505-6c11786e877f.png)<br>
+The first index of an array is 0.
+That's why the last index is N-1.
 * The infinitesimal dt is 1 because it is discrete time.
 * n(sample) corresponds to t(time).
 * k corresponds to f (k'th frequency in the frequency domain)